-For your next facility improvement project, infrastructure planning should be a leading topic of conversation, not an afterthought.
+For your next facility improvement project, digital infrastructure planning should be a leading topic of conversation, not an afterthought.

 In the rapidly evolving healthcare landscape, the role of information technology (IT) infrastructure has become increasingly indispensable, making it imperative to prioritize its integration right from the outset when planning a new hospital.
 The near universal implementation of Electronic Medical Records (EMRs) has improved the speed and efficiency of care delivery while enhancing communication and coordination among healthcare teams.
 Advancements including groundbreaking technologies such as artificial intelligence will continue to impact how healthcare is delivered and healthcare organizations need to be prepared.

 Investing in a robust and well-designed IT infrastructure that can become the backbone of modern healthcare systems, will facilitate efficient operations, while enhancing patient care and safety, enabling seamless communication and collaboration among healthcare professionals, and optimizing administrative processes.

 Connectivity Across Campus Locations

 To achieve ubiquitous access to accurate and real-time medical data, healthcare providers need to integrate robust IT physical infrastructure into their business strategies and facility foundations, regardless of the setting.
 Outpatient care models are rapidly expanding, driven by the latest technological developments.
 Therefore, a tech-forward strategy must also be embraced and extended beyond the medical complex to community-based sites where highly mobilized care is provided to facilitate the hospital-to-home continuum of care.